 Who am I to say this?

 An unknown theatre historian who had come to London to re-think her own place in teaching, researching and creating theatre.
-I was so excited at seeing the production – the £47 I spent on the tickets is the most I’ve ever spent on tickets because I read the critics and seeing the general reactions I concluded that it must be a monumental interpretation of a most challenging play.
+I was so excited at the prospect of seeing the production – the £47 I spent on the tickets is the most I’ve ever spent on tickets.
+I read the reviews, and seeing the favourable reactions, I concluded that it must be a monumental interpretation of a most challenging play.
 I so wanted to see how four notable performers dealt with the central problem which the play presents for actors of not acting, of doing nothing but wait.

 Our minuscule lives in the face of overwhelming and uncontrollable forces – hardly the way to a Box Office success, hardly the way the play could achieve popularity – hardly the way it gained its effect in the past – if Beckett’s own productions are anything to go by.
-In the relatively long distance in time between ourselves in 2009 and the experiences of total calamity brought about in European history between 1914 and 1945 we are confident enough to seemingly redeem Beckett’s less entertaining version of a play with a more upbeat one – we can lighten up and laugh off our nihilistic tendencies with a light soft shoe shuffle.
-After all, ‘the troubles’ are all in the Middle East and Africa and Asia and all we need to do is better protect ourselves against those terrorist who would like to make violence on a global scale.
+In the relatively long distance in time between ourselves in 2009 and the experiences of total calamity brought about in European history between 1914 and 1945, we are now confident enough to seemingly redeem Beckett’s less entertaining version of the play with a more upbeat one, we can lighten up and laugh off our nihilistic tendencies with a soft shoe shuffle.
+After all, ‘the troubles’ are all in the Middle East and Africa and Asia and all we need to do is better protect ourselves against those terrorists who would like to make violence on a global scale.

-Furthermore, we have a hard enough problem keeping up our considerable advantage in world affairs – it’s tough getting our heads around our part in global warming or monetary and financial failures or spreading democracy when only such a short time ago we had unprecedented economic growth even while we promised to look at the systemic nature of children living in poverty and other inequalities everywhere else.
+In any case, we have a hard enough problem keeping up our considerable advantage in world affairs.
+It’s tough getting our heads around our part in global warming or monetary and financial failures or spreading democracy.
+Only such a short time ago we had unprecedented economic growth in the West, while we promised to look at the systemic nature of children living in poverty and other inequalities everywhere else.
 And why do we need to have any agency ourselves?
 Our performance culture dominated by stars and their interesting stories to occupy our lives.
 We have stars through whom we live vicariously and experience their great success in answering the big question.
 Their success IS our success.
 That’s the truth, isn’t it?